-Enjoy the delightful mojo as we make our way through the Bible.
+Enjoy the delightful mojo as we make our way through the Old Testament.
 Follow the magnificent pilgrimage of the Israelites and more, story by story with pictures! ...
 Yes, we're translating the Bible into a storybook! ...
+NEW!!!
+You can now listen to the stories as well, just below the written word!

 Bible Stories: Joseph Got Thrown Into Prison [Pothiphar's Wife Lied] ...
 And He Interpreted His First Two Dreams In Prison